canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_reconstruction/README.md

 for comparison with what I generated from HCP.
-LeadsDBS atlas is in MNI152NLin2009bAsym space, which is sufficiently similar to MNI152NLin2009cAsym that I did not realign any of the data and just compare leads parcels with the HCP278 parcels.
+LeadsDBS atlas is in MNI152NLin2009bAsym space, which is sufficiently similar to MNI152NLin2009cAsym that I did not realign any of the data and just compare leads parcels with the parcels in my version.

 Judging by dice coefficients of thresholded (p>0.2) and binarized parcel masks and correlations of parcel probability maps, the two segmentations are only approximately similar.
 Visual inspection paints a much more generous picture though.
 Because I used the DTI informed posteriors I don't have the exact same set of parcels, but 23 of the parcels are in common, so in the figures below we consider these.
-The HCP278 parcellation seems sufficiently similar to confirm that there were no serious methadological errors in the HCP278 parcellation approach, and unlike the LeadsDBS data, the methods used to generate the data are transparent, so for my part (BP) I'm satisfied with the result.
+The present parcellation seems sufficiently similar to confirm that there were no serious methadological errors in the current parcellation approach, and unlike the LeadsDBS data, the methods used to generate the data are transparent, so for my part (BP) I'm satisfied with the result.

 Legend: <br />
 Black outlines - LeadsDBS (p > 0.2) <br />
-Colored Blobs - HCP278 parcellation (p > 0.2) <br />
+Colored Blobs - The current parcellation (p > 0.2) <br />

 ![Left Thalamus (sagittal)](html/compare_with_leadDBS_version_02.png)
 Left Thalamus (sagittal)